konzept-wtf/konzept.wtf/content/Fogel2/index.md

 +++
-title = "Wie Du dir Beeren ins Maul wirfst" description = "Do it like a Tucan"
+title = "Wie Du dir Beeren ins Maul wirfst" description = "Do it like a Toucan!"

 date = 2021-09-03